 Tools used to create incisions for hair implantation, alongside follicular units.
 Image source: Hair Restoration Surgery: The State of the Art

-FUE takes longer than FUT because each follicle cluster is removed individually.
-This tends to make it a little more expensive.
-But it usually results in less scar tissue than FUT, so it’s more suitable for people who want to wear their hair short or shaved.
+FUE takes longer than FUT because each follicle cluster is removed individually and usually this results in less scar tissue than FUT, so it’s more suitable for people who want to wear their hair short or shaved.

 In an FUT procedure, strips of skin are removed from the donor area.
 The surgeon then cuts the skin into small groups of follicles which can be implanted into the incisions, in a similar way to FUE.
 The cut in the donor area is then closed using sutures (stitches) or staples to prevent infection and promote fast healing.